 Galway’s history began thousands of years ago, but its latest chapter feels thrilling.
-International festivals for the arts, food and theatre crowd into this beguiling little city every year.
+International festivals for the arts, food, and theatre crowd into this beguiling little city every year.

 Galway is home to many students and acts as a hub for a large part of the West Coast.
 It is also home to a healthy population of Irish Gaelic speakers.
 Expats don’t need to learn it, although interest is welcome.

 House prices in Galway are appealing compared to other cities, but the job market is less buoyant.
 For city life, apartments around Eyre Square or Salthill are a good bet.
-Families are spoilt for choice, torn between the idyllic rural life in Ballinasloe and Oranmore, or staying in the easygoing city.
+Families are spoilt for choice, torn between the idyllic rural life in Ballinasloe and Oranmore or staying in the easygoing city.

 For anyone who needs to potter around a fairy tale, Carlingford and Kilkenny are ideal.
-Their medieval bones show, with narrow, cobblestoned streets to be explored in their centres and historic castles on hand.
+Their medieval bones show, with narrow, cobblestoned streets to be explored in their centers and historic castles on hand.
 Both occupy a sweet spot with good amenities but without the occasional problems of a city.

 Remote workers wanting splendid isolation should take advantage and delve into the Wicklow mountains or the Ards peninsula.
 Both are stunning and loved by artists for their tranquillity.